What is the Average Score in GRE

 What is the importance of the GRE average score?

-The average score on GRE roughly indicates the overall standard of the candidates appearing for the exam.
+The average score on this test roughly indicates the overall standard of the candidates appearing for the exam.
 It tells the universities where to set their cut offs for the admissions of candidates.
 Every university has a separate understanding and expectation about a good GRE score.
 The top universities in the US and the UK may have their cut offs set for the 90th percentile but there may be a number of graduate schools who are ready to admit students with 50th percentile also.
-That means, even with an average score on GRE, a candidate may get admission to some of the universities.
+That means, even with an average score on the test, a candidate may get admission to some of the universities.

 How to cross the GRE average score?

 * Find out the expectations of the universities you wish to join.
-Also look for the GRE national average score.
+Also look for the national average score.
 Your aim should be to anyhow cross this mark.

-* Look for the average score on GRE applicable for your specific field of study.
+* Look for the score applicable for your specific field of study.
 It is different for different subjects.
 For example if you are applying for the graduation in English literature then your score in the verbal section is more important than in the quantitative section for these universities.
 All such information can be found online and in case you are unable to get it then you can simply call these universities and find out.

 * While selecting the universities always have multiple options with varying expectations from the universities.
 You should have a couple of universities to fall back upon should you get a score lesser than that expected.